Editor’s note: This post was updated on March 20, 2022

 But he’s still not apt to work very hard in hockey practices, and because of that, continues to fall behind in skating.

-So the jury’s out on whether we’ll be in spring hockey in 2013.
+So the jury’s out on whether we’ll be in spring hockey next year.
 The only certainty is that this time around, the decision is largely up to him.
 If he commits to working harder in practice and really wants to play in the spring, we’ll ensure he gets the right fit of a program.

 But he’s recently picked up his baseball glove and tennis racquet again.
 Maybe next spring he’ll be shagging flies or working on his serve.